 Q: What constitutes 'global income' for Korean tax purposes?

-Q: How do I calculate the correct tax liability if I miss a deadline?
+Q: How does the NTS calculate the liability if a fraudulent evasion is caught?

 Conclusion